 Cleverly juggling the elements and encounters of a simple thriller scenario by using multiple viewpoints and a domino effect to create different destinies, “Run Lola Run” is a breathless race against the clock in which the title character has exactly 20 minutes to save her lover from certain death.
-While it may be light on depth, 'Lola' is rich in humor, rhythm, energy and inventiveness.
+After earning festival plaudits with his first features, “Deadly Maria” and “Wintersleepers,” talented German writer-director Tom Tykwer looks to make a far wider impact with this highly accomplished, compact feature, which, while it may be light on depth, is rich in humor, rhythm, energy and inventiveness.